-- We deal with all acute presentations – chest pain, shortness of breath, cold and flu, vomiting and diarrhoea, headaches, injuries, joint pains, eye problems, rashes, etc.
+- We deal with all acute presentations – chest pain, shortness of breath, cold and flu, vomiting and diarrhea, headaches, injuries, joint pains, eye problems, rashes, etc.

-- Immunisations – for all ages, flu vaccine, whooping cough vaccine
+- Immunizations – for all ages, flu vaccine, whooping cough vaccine

-- Child Health Assessments – including behavioural and learning problems
+- Child Health Assessments – including behavioral and learning problems

 - Men’s and Women’s health advice

 - Aged care Assessments e.g. 75+ health check, falls risk assessment

 - Contraception and Fertility Advice

 - Wound Management – repair and review